 - if you live overseas and don't have a postal or zip code, try leaving the postcode field blank.

 If you still can't get beyond the first stage of the registration process and have checked that cookies are enabled in your browser preferences, please email email@example.com quoting your name, membership number and home postcode.

 Stage 2: if the website successfully matches your details you will be taken to a second screen.
-This asks you to set up a website password (no more than 16 characters; it's not case-sensitive, ie it doesn't matter whether you use upper or lower case characters), plus a security question and answer.
+This asks you to set up a website password which should be at least 8 characters and contain a mix of upper and lower case, letters, numbers and symbols.
+Our system will assess its robustness and will not accept a weak password.

 Check that cookies are enabled in your browser preferences.
-Our site uses a temporary cookie - this simply remembers that you've logged in, enabling you to move between members-only and public pages then back again without being challenged to log in for a second time.
+Our site needs to store a temporary 'session cookie' - this simply remembers that you've logged in, enabling you to move between members-only and public pages then back again without being challenged to log in for a second time.
 If cookies are disabled, you may get stuck in a loop where you constantly get taken back to the login screen.

 Our site has been designed with accessibility in mind.
 We use cascading style sheets, and users can override the style sheets by changing their browser preferences.
 All our text is scaleable, so users can increase or decrease the size by using their browser's 'view' options.
 We will be having an accessibility audit of the site carried out in 2012.
 In the meantime, please email the website team if you have any accessibility problems with it.

 Our library contains a range of files in PDF format.
 Some are restricted to logged-in members, other to reps only.

 You will need Adobe Reader software to view these files.
 Adobe Reader is free - it comes with most web browsers, and can be downloaded from the Adobe website (www.adobe.co.uk/products/acrobat/readstep.html).